Unified Medical Language System® (UMLS®)

 To find the most appropriate SNOMED CT concepts for each problem list term, the following guidelines are used:

-- Only current SNOMED CT concepts are included (concept status = 0).
+- Only active SNOMED CT concepts are included.

 Additional resources from the UMLS

 For each SNOMED CT concept in the subset, the corresponding UMLS CUI (concept unique identifier) is listed.
-By using these identifiers, users can access resources available in the UMLS e.g., additional synonyms (beyond those present in SNOMED CT itself), text definitions for many terms, corresponding codes in other terminologies, etc.
+Through this, users can have access to resources available in the UMLS e.g., additional synonyms (beyond those present in SNOMED CT itself), text definitions for many terms, and corresponding codes in other terminologies.

-The SNOMED CT Nursing Problem List Subset data file has the following fields:
+The SNOMED CT Nursing Problem List subset data file has the following fields: (Primary Key: Snomed_CID + UMLS_CUI)

-- SNOMED_CONCEPT_ID – conceptId of the SNOMED CT concept
+- SNOMED_CID – conceptId of the SNOMED CT concept

-- SNOMEDCT_STATUS – concept status of the SNOMED CT concept
+- SNOMED_CONCEPT_STATUS – active status of the SNOMED CT concept (CURRENT = active concept)

-The file identifies what we hope is a useful Nursing Problem List Subset of SNOMED CT, but does not include all the information likely to be required to make effective use of SNOMED CT in an application, such as synonyms that may include more clinician-friendly terms than the SNOMED CT fully-specified name.
+The file identifies what we hope is a useful subset of SNOMED CT, but does not include all the information likely to be required to make effective use of SNOMED CT in an application, such as synonyms that may include more clinician-friendly terms than the SNOMED CT fully-specified name.
 The identifiers in the file can be used to extract more complete information for these concepts from either the UMLS release files or the SNOMED CT native format files.

 Update and maintenance

-A new version of the Subset will be published for each new release of the UMLS.
-Newly retired SNOMED CT concepts will be flagged and additional concepts may be added if appropriate.
+A new version of the subset is generally published periodically.
+Newly inactive SNOMED CT concepts will be flagged and additional concepts may be added if appropriate.

 SNOMED CT license requirement